-Calling all pediatric nurses, those who work with them, and those whose lives have been changed by them to celebrate Pediatric Nurses Week.
-If you’re not a pediatric RN, you might think that it’s a fun job holding babies and playing games with kids, but the reality is, it’s takes a lot of work and many years to develop the necessary skill set for caring for these young patients.
+Calling all pediatric nurses, those who work with them, and those whose lives have been changed by them.
+It’s time to celebrate Pediatric Nurses Week.
+If you’re not a pediatric RN, you might think that it’s a fun job holding babies and playing games with kids.
+The reality is, it’s takes a lot of work and many years to develop the necessary skill set for caring for these young patients.

-That’s why the Society of Pediatric Nurses (SPN) dedicates an entire week to pediatric nurses, including those who are on staff at a variety of facilities as well as those who work in travel nurse jobs.
-In 2018, this special week will take place from October 1st through October 5th, with pediatric departments across the nation taking advantage of this opportunity to celebrate their nurses.
-It helps to put focus on the critical work these RNs provide to improve healthcare delivery and reflect on the many contributions they make, not only to patients, but to their families and communities.
+That’s why the Society of Pediatric Nurses (SPN) dedicates an entire week to peds nurses.
+This includes those who are on staff at a variety of facilities as well as those who work in travel nurse jobs.
+In 2019, this special week will take place from October 7th through October 11th.
+Pediatric departments across the nation will take advantage of this opportunity to celebrate their RNs.
+It helps to put focus on the critical work these RNs provide to improve healthcare delivery .
+Also to reflect on the many contributions they make.
+Not only to patients, but to their families and communities.

 How to Celebrate

 There are lots of fun ways that you can celebrate Pediatric Nurses Week if you don’t already have plans to do so.
-One of the simplest is for a travel or staff pediatric nurse, is to post a picture on Twitter or Facebook using the hashtag #ProudPediatricNurse, showing and/or telling the SPN why you’re proud to be a pediatric nurse, and then sharing the post with friends, families, co-workers and others, encouraging them to like, comment and share it too.
+One of the simplest is for a travel or staff ped nurse, is to post a picture on Twitter or Facebook.
+Use the hashtag #ProudPediatricNurse, showing and/or telling the SPN why you’re proud to be a pediatric RN.
+Then share the post with friends, families, co-workers and others.
+Encourage them to like, comment and share it too.
 The more your post is passed around, the better.
-In fact, the SPN will award a prize to the one that gets the most likes: a 2019 Pediatric Nurses Week package to help their institution to celebrate during next year’s special week.
+In fact, the SPN will award a prize to the one that gets the most likes.
+The prize is a 2020 Pediatric Nurses Week package to help their institution to celebrate during next year’s special week.

-You may want to participate in other ways too, like hosting a potluck or ice cream social in your department, holding raffles, incorporating a fun theme for the week, or even doing things like scavenger hunts and face painting for the patients.
+You may want to participate in other ways too, like hosting a potluck or ice cream social in your department,.
+Holding raffles or incorporating a fun theme for the week are great ways to promote this special week.
+Consider doing things like scavenger hunts and face painting for the patients.

 Inspire Others to Become a Pediatric Nurse

-Pediatric nurses are needed in many areas of the country, which is why there are usually so many travel jobs, as well as permanent staff positions, open for them.
+Pediatric nurses are needed in many areas of the country.
+This is why there are usually so many travel jobs, as well as permanent staff positions, open for them.
 Why not use this opportunity to inspire someone else to consider this career?

 Requirements for Becoming a Pediatric Nurse